Apps for tinnitus: My top picks

 NatureSpace (Android and iOS)

 At its best, sound masking is one the most powerful coping tools available to tinnitus sufferers.
 The strategy is remarkably simple: You just use various types of background noise to partially cover the sound of your tinnitus.
 For most sufferers, the right background noise or music can often provide immediate (though temporary) relief and help you focus less on the tinnitus.
+Listening to white noise or other masking sounds at bedtime has been shown to help reduce wake-ups and provide deeper sleep.

 It’s an effective way to cope, but in practice it can get tricky, because not all sound masking sounds are created equal, and there are a seemingly endless number of sound masking/sound therapy apps available in the app store.
 Here are my top two app recommendations, available for both Android in the Google Play store, and iOS devices in the App Store: